oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 third-party or federated access to APIs, so may not be the best solution in a same-domain scenario.

 Browser-Based App with a Backend Component
 ------------------------------------------

-Implementations MAY consider moving the authorization code exchange and handling of access and refresh tokens to a backend component in order to avoid the risks inherent in handling access tokens from a purely browser-based app.
-In this case, the backend component can be a confidential client and can be secured accordingly.
+To avoid the risks inherent in handling OAuth access tokens from a purely browser-based application, implementations may wish to move the authorization code exchange and handling of access and refresh tokens into a backend component.

+The backend component essentially becomes a new authorization server for the code running in the browser, issuing its own tokens (e.g. a session cookie).
 Security of the connection between code running in the browser and this backend component is assumed to utilize browser-level protection mechanisms.
-Details are out of scope of this document.
+Details are out of scope of this document, but many recommendations can be found at the OWASP Foundation (https://www.owasp.org/).

+In this scenario, the backend component may be a confidential client which is issued its own client secret.
+Despite this, there are still some ways in which this application is effectively a public client, as the end result is the application's code is still running in the browser and visible to the user.
+Some authorization servers may have different policies for public and confidential clients, and this type of hybrid approach does not provide all the assurances of confidential clients that an authorization server is expecting.
+Authorization servers may wish to treat this type of deployment as a public client.

 Authorization Code Flow {#authorization_code_flow}